-In this post, I will show you all the Possible ways to Change Screen resolution in Android Without Root.
+In this post, I will show you all the Possible ways to Change Screen Resolution in Android Without Root using screen resolution changer.

 So, now you need to make some customization to make your Android easy to use for your own convenience.

 Android provides a dedicated option due to customizing settings of screen resolution.

 Because you’re an end-user, you can edit the DPI (Dots per Inch) value to change the screen resolution on Android.
 I’ll show you how to do it, Seems like difficult but quite easy.